Every 1's a Winner

 The original release included nine songs.
-"So You Win Again", the album's first single, was the band's first number-one single in the UK and charted at number thirty-one in the US.
+"So You Win Again", the album's first single, was the band's first number-one single in the UK and charted at number 31 in the US.
 The second single, "Put Your Love in Me", reached number 10 in the UK but failed to chart in the US.
-The title track and third single reached number six in the US, making it the band's second-highest charting single in the US behind "You Sexy Thing", and number twelve in the UK.
+The title track and third single reached number six in the US, making it the band's second-highest charting single in the US behind "You Sexy Thing", and number 12 in the UK.
+The album sold more than a million copies in the U.S.

-The album was re-released on CD in 2009 with five bonus tracks.
+The album was re-released on CD in 2009, with five bonus tracks.

+Production

+The title track was inspired by noises made by Errol Brown's baby daughter.
+It was originally going to be a tribute to her, before Brown decided to change the lyrics to describe a romantic relationship between adults.

+Critical reception

+The Los Angeles Times determined that, "in its best moments, the Chocolate ... mixes the sensuality and tension of Al Green soul music with the firmness and punch of a Boz Scaggs rocker."